An Unfiltered Guide to High School Math: CST, TS and SN

 Midway through grade 9 (secondary 3), Quebec students choose which level of math to take for grades 10 and 11.
-The three choices are CST (“low” math), TS (“middle” math) and SN (“high” math).
+The three choices are CST (“low” math), TS (“high hands-on” math) and SN (“high science” math).

 This article will help you make the choice that aligns with your current strengths, and your goals after graduation.